 ***Due to the nationwide outbreak of the coronavirus (COVID-19), the Executive Committee has decided that it would be best to cancel The TRA Spring Board meeting scheduled for March 28, 2020

 The executive committee will be monitoring the coronavirus situation and will make a decision to reschedule the meeting at a later date and time.***

 Greetings fellow cavers, TRA members & OTR attendees,

 The time has passed so quickly since we gathered together wearing our finest disco attire and celebrated caving, camaraderie, and fellowship at the 70th annual Old Timers Reunion.

-I had a wonderful time at the 70th OTR.
-It was great to reunite with old friends and I made some new friends that I hope to see again for many years to come.
+I had a wonderful time at the 70th OTR in 2019.
+I hope that you were able to reunite with old friends and make some new ones that you will continue to see year after year.

-We’re planning to have a fabulous 71st OTR and in the words of Dale Ibberson, “It’s a Bran’ New Party!”
+We’re going to have a fabulous time and in the words of Dale Ibberson, “It’s a Bran’ New Party.”

 OTR 2019 – 2020